sdencanted/rpg_dvs_ros_modified/README.md

 # Disclaimer

-The github repo is originally cloned from [rpg-dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) which is contributed by the authors Elias Mueggler, Basil Huber, Luca Longinotti, Tobi Delbruck.
+The github repo is originally cloned from [rpg-dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) which is contributed by the authors: Elias Mueggler, Basil Huber, Luca Longinotti, Tobi Delbruck.
 Code has been modified for the purpose of my current project.